Start dates

 These course highlights provide a glimpse into the Master of Computer Science in Applied Artificial Intelligence, your actual schedule may vary.
 There is a program break during Term 4.
 For full course descriptions and schedules, consult the Academic Calendar.

-The AI market in Canada Is projected to grow by 27.64% between 2025 and 2030, reaching an estimated market volume of US$18.50 billion by 2030.
+Applied AI master's careers in Canada Is projected to grow by 27.64% between 2025 and 2030, reaching an estimated market volume of US$18.50 billion by 2030.

 Career path and salary